A buzzing innovation hub

 2024

-The engineering faculty of unibz moves into the new B1 building.
-The two extension buildings D2 and D3 are completed.
+The Faculty of Engineering of the Free University of Bozen-Bolzano moves into the new B1 building.
+At the same time, the two extension buildings D2 and D3 are completed.
+With this expansion, the NOI community doubles to 2,400 people.